The Record (Fear album)

-The Record is the debut studio album by the American hardcore punk band Fear, released May 16, 1982, by Slash Records.
+The Record is the debut studio album by the American hardcore punk band Fear, released on May 16, 1982, by Slash Records.
 It was produced by Gary Lubow.
-The album was reissued on CD in 2007 with the single "Fuck Christmas" as a bonus track.
+The album was reissued on CD in 1991 with the single "Fuck Christmas" as a bonus track.
 The band re-recorded the album in its entirety and released it under the title The Fear Record in 2012.

 Reception

 The album has been regarded as Fear's best album and as a classic album of the 1980s Los Angeles hardcore punk scene.
 It has received mostly positive reviews, with Mark Deming of AllMusic rating the album 4.5 out of 5 stars and stating that it "makes sense that John Belushi was a big fan of Fear, because The Record sounds like the punk equivalent of the movie Animal House -- puerile, offensive, and often reveling in its own ignorance, but pretty entertaining on a non-think level while it lasts".
 He also stated that Fear had a "fairly unique perspective -- they seemingly embraced punk as an efficient way to piss off everyone around them, and there's no arguing that they achieved their goals with flying colors on their first and best album, The Record".
 Record Collector's Mark Rigby called it "probably the most exciting and impressive, one-dimensional, ill-mannered, distasteful, odious 'hate' record ever made".